materialsproject/pymatgen/docs/index.rst

 Note that pymatgen, like all scientific research, will always be a work in progress.
-While the development team will always strive to avoid backward incompatible changes, sometimes those are unavoidable and tough decisions have to be made for the long term health of the code.
+While the development team will always strive to avoid backward incompatible changes, they are sometimes unavoidable, and tough decisions have to be made for the long term health of the code.

 Change log
 ----------